Urination and thirst are increased, and people may lose weight even if they are not trying to.

 Many things cause blood glucose levels to change:

 The blood glucose levels may jump after people eat foods they did not realize were high in carbohydrates.
-Emotional stress, an infection, and many drugs tend to increase blood glucose levels.
+Emotional stress, an infection, and many medications tend to increase blood glucose levels.
 Blood glucose levels increase in many people in the early morning hours because of the normal release of hormones (growth hormone and cortisol), a reaction called the dawn phenomenon.
 Blood glucose may shoot too high if the body releases certain hormones in response to low blood glucose levels (Somogyi effect).
 Exercise may cause the levels of glucose in the blood to fall low.

 Blood glucose levels can be measured easily at home or anywhere.

 A fingerstick glucose test is most often used to monitor blood glucose.
 Most blood glucose monitoring devices (glucose meters) use a drop of blood obtained by pricking the tip of the finger with a small lancet.
-The lancet holds a tiny needle that can be jabbed into the finger or placed in a spring-loaded device that easily and quickly pierces the skin.
+The lancet holds a tiny needle that can be poked into the finger or placed in a spring-loaded device that easily and quickly pierces the skin.
 Most people find that the pricking causes only minimal discomfort.
 Then, a drop of blood is placed on a reagent strip.
 The strip contains chemicals that undergo changes depending on the glucose level.
 The glucose meter reads the changes in the test strip and reports the result on a digital display.
 Some devices allow the blood sample to be obtained from other sites, such as the palm, forearm, upper arm, thigh, or calf.
 Home glucose meters are smaller than a deck of cards.

 Continuous glucose monitoring (CGM) systems use a small glucose sensor placed under the skin.
 The sensor measures blood glucose levels every few minutes.
 There are two types of CGMs, with different purposes: